dj1ch/pico-ducky/README.md

 ## Quick Start Guide

 **Mouse commands may not work correctly right now.
-Please don't use any as they will not work at all.**
+Please don't use any as they will not work at all.
+The next release will help fix this.
+In the latest release(2.1.1), mouse clicking is supported.**

 Install and have your USB Rubber Ducky working in less than 5 minutes.
 This fork of the rubber ducky has mouse clicking and moving support as well(hopefully).